MonicBuilder/Monic/README.md

 -V, --version                Return Monic version
--f, --file [string]          Set a path to the source file (meta-information) -o, --output [string]        Set a path to save the generated file --eol [char]                 Set a newline character --flags [list]               Set a list of flags separated by commas --labels [list]              Set a list of labels separated by commas
+-f, --file [string]          Set a path to the source file (meta-information) -o, --output [string]        Set a path to save the generated file -m, --mode [string]          Set a mode for any folders that need to be created
+                             for the output folder --eol [char]                 Set a newline character --flags [list]               Set a list of flags separated by commas --labels [list]              Set a list of labels separated by commas